-Unrecognized tax benefit-December 31, 2012 \$ 515 Gross increases-tax positions in current year 16,685 Gross increases-tax positions in prior years 198 Unrecognized tax benefit-December 31, 2013 17,398 Gross increases-tax positions in current year 4,722 Gross increases-tax positions in prior years (146) Unrecognized tax benefit-December 31, 2014 \$21,974
+Unrecognized tax benefit-December 31, 2012 16,685 Unrecognized tax benefit-December 31, 2013 4,722 Unrecognized tax benefit-December 31, 2014 \$21,974

 The increase in the Company's unrecognized tax benefits during 2013 and 2014 is primarily attributable to the portion of VETC offset by the fuel tax the Company collected from its customers as an unrecognized tax benefit during 2013 and 2014.
 The Company believes the portion of VETC that is offset by the fuel tax the Company collects from its customers can be excluded from taxable income, although the ultimate outcome of this tax position is uncertain.
 The Company's changes in its unrecognized tax benefits related to prior years were attributable to transfer pricing on the sale of goods and services.